-After a day of riding, it was refreshing to shower and taste the local cuisine.
+After a day of riding as a paniola, it was refreshing to shower and taste the local cuisine.
 The poi tasted a little pasty, but the fresh catch of the day was delicious!

 Every time I travel, I bring home parts of the culture that resonate with me and try to celebrate these simple joys in my own backyard.